vuejs/vuefire/docs/guide/storage.md

 const {
   url,
-  // gives you a 0-1 value of the upload progress uploadProgress, uploadError,
+  // gives you a percentage between 0 and 1 of the upload progress uploadProgress, uploadError,
   // firebase upload task